tamln/intro-machine-learning/ModelBuild-Code.md

    ![Add Notebook](docs/images/newnotebook.png)

 1. Choose new notebook `From File`.
-Give your notebook a name and choose the notebook file from the downloaded repository (`intro-machine-learning/notebooks/sparkmodel.ipynb`).
+Give your notebook a name and choose the notebook file from the downloaded repository (`intro-machine-learning/notebooks/sparkmodel-CP4D.ipynb`).
+   Note: updated sparkmodel-CP4D.ipynb instead of sparkmodel.ipynb

 1. For `Runtime`, be sure to select the one starting with `Default Spark Python 3.6`, then click `Create Notebook`.